Tracking conversions when ticket sales take place in vendor systems

 Support

-Since implementation, we’ve provide Doloris with continuous support.
-When new difficulties arise we are on top of it.
-This way we can guarantee a accuracy of data, so that Doloris can focus on their online marketing efforts.
+Afterwards, we’ve continued to provide Doloris with support to stay on top of issues.
+This way we can guarantee data quality, so that Doloris can focus on their online marketing efforts.